Academic Advising for Ross Undergrads

 BBA (both regular and preferred admission) and Minor in Business students are assigned an individual advisor upon being admitted to the program.
 You can meet with them to ease your transition, discuss your options, and track your progress.

 As you look to your life after graduation, our Career Services counselors are available to prepare you for that perfect job — or even help you figure out what it might be.
+Ross Career Services provides you with personal support for the career search through targeted seminars and individual appointments with professional staff and trained peer mentors.

 Counseling and Psychological Services